Siddis of Karnataka: Religion

-The one factor which binds the Siddhis, irrespective of their religion is the Hiriyaru or ancestor worship.
+The one factor that binds the Siddhis, irrespective of their religion, is the Hiriyaru or ancestor worship.
 The dead are believed to be nearby, in the form of spirits.
 They are regarded as witnesses to be consulted by a family in all its concerns.
 On occasions like births, marriages and deaths, the ancestors are invoked.
 The home is organised around Hiriyaru, the spirits of departed parents.
 It signifies a remembrance of the parents, thanking them for their care over several years and also entreating them to keep a vigil over the family in future.
 It is obligatory for all relatives to attend the function, thus renewing kinship relations.

 Hiriyaru worship may be performed twice a year by the 'Kartha'(head) of the family.
 It normally is held during the Navarathri festival in the first week of November.
 If this is not possible for some reason, it may also be performed in April–May during the other major festival - Holi.
 These obviously are not meant to coincide with the dates of the parents' deaths as the Siddis only observe the first death anniversary.
 Hindu Siddhis usually have elaborate functions to mark the event, but not so the Christian and Muslim Siddhis.